Crystal2D/CrystalEngine/README.md

-        "marginWidth": null,    // Viewport margin width (px) "marginHeight": null,   // Viewport margin height (px) "resizable": true,      // Sets if the window should be resizable "fillWindow": true,     // Sets if the viewport should take the window's size "icon": "icon/icon.png" // Path to window icon }
+        "marginWidth": null,    // Viewport margin width (px) "marginHeight": null,   // Viewport margin height (px) "resizable": true,      // Sets if the window should be resizable "fullscreen": false,    // Should the game start in fullscreen "fillWindow": true,     // Sets if the viewport should take the window's size "icon": "icon/icon.png" // Path to window icon }